What Is Fleet Maintenance?

 - Fleet Mechanics: Large organizations often invest in dedicated in-house mechanics to perform regular maintenance on pools of vehicles.
 However, many organizations find it more cost-effective to outsource their fleet maintenance needs to service centers and licensed garages.
 These technicians perform maintenance work as needed.

 - Fleet Managers: Fleet managers are in charge of overall fleet and maintenance programs.
 All maintenance plans and schedules go through them.
-Additionally, fleet managers oversee the selling of old vehicles and acquiring of new ones.
+Additionally, fleet managers oversee the selling of old vehicles and acquiring new ones.
 Besides upholding safety standards, their most important objective is upholding vehicle value by organizing routine maintenance, strategizing fuel-efficient routes, and making sound purchase/resell decisions.

 How Can Fleet Management Be Improved?